pamu/blog/posts/2018-05-10-setting-up-hakyll-static-site.md

   site watch
 ```

-now open `http://localhost:8000` on your browser to see the static site.
+Now open `http://localhost:8000` on your browser to see the static site.
 Add markdown files to posts folder of the blog and see the posts added on the blog.

-for example:

-In the `blog` folder, add a sample post
+For example:  In the `blog` folder, add a sample post

 ```
   cd posts